neilsteven1997/cybersecurity/wireshark-the-basics-tryhackme-2025-12-14.md

   **Application** (L5/L7).
 * The **Protocol Errors** section within Layer 4 highlights reassembled TCP segments, which is relevant for forensic analysis.

+---
+Use the "Exercise.pcapng" file to answer the questions.
+View packet number 38.
+Which markup language is used under the HTTP protocol?
+- eXtensible Markup Language

+What is the arrival date of the packet?
+(Answer format: Month/Day/Year)
+- 05/13/2004

+What is the TTL value?
+- 47

+What is the TCP payload size?
+- 424

+What is the e-tag value?
+(For example: 82ecb-6321-9e904585)
+- 9a01a-4696-7e354b00

+---
+## Packet Navigation